solid-contrib/conformance-test-harness/USAGE.md

  -s,--source <arg>   URL or path to test source(s)
     --subjects <arg> URL or path to test subject config (Turtle) -t,--target <arg>   target server
-    --tests          produce test and coverage reports
 ```
-If neither `--coverage` nor `--tests` is specified then the default action is to run the tests and produce both reports.
+If `--coverage` is not specified then the default action is to run the tests and produce the results reports.

 ### Logging
 By default, the CTH only provides minimal logging.
 If you want to see the HTTP request/response exchanges in